Hiring is so easy. You reach out to

 Or you are probably stuck up with the old hiring techniques or strategies?

 Maybe your hiring strategy is not working because you are following the same and same process again.
 This is called Insanity.
 Albert Einstein famously said, “Insanity is doing the same thing over and over again and expecting different results”.
 If you are reading this, chances are your recruitment strategy is not working.

-Below are the seven signs that your hiring strategy isn’t working and not yielding better results.
+imocha, leader of online assessment tests has come up with seven signs that your hiring strategy isn’t working and not yielding better results.

 1. Not taping the mobile devices?